- Education and Science»

 Anthocyanidins and anthocyanins

 One of the best uses of strawberry is in toothpaste.
-Put mashed fruits onto the teeth, to remove tartar and to relieve toothache and dis-coloration of the teeth.
-Allow it to remain on teeth for about 5 minutes,then clean with warm water containing little sodium bicarbonate.
+Put mashed fruits onto the teeth, to remove tartar and to relieve a toothache and discoloration of the teeth.
+Allow it to remain on teeth for about 5 minutes and then clean with warm water containing little sodium bicarbonate.

 The Romans believed that the berries alleviate symptoms of melancholy, fainting and all types of inflammations, fevers, throat infections and attacks of gout.

 The roots and leaves when boiled in wine and water, soothes the liver and blood.
-It also assuages the inflammations in the bladder and reins, and provokes the urine.
+It also assuages the inflammations in the bladder and veins and promotes the free flow of urine.

 The strawberries calm the choleric stomach, liver, blood and spleen.
 They are refreshing and quench the thirst.

-The distilled water of the berries is best in jaundice and good for panting and beating of the heart.
+The distilled water of the berries is best in jaundice and good for painting and beating of the heart.